pearsonkyle/Exo-Machina/README.md

 # Exo-Machina
-A deep language model is trained on scientific manuscripts from NASA's Astrophysical Data System.
+A deep language model is trained on scientific manuscripts from NASA's Astrophysical Data System pertaining to planets out side of our Solar System.
 Fine tuning is done in a supervised manner in order for the AI to recommend references.

 ```python
 import ads